-The Center for Biomarker Research and Precision Medicine (BPM) is housed in McGuire Hall and Annex on the university’s Medical College of Virginia Campus.
+The Center for Biomarker Research and Precision Medicine (BPM) is housed in VCU Health Sciences Research Building and Annex on the university’s Medical College of Virginia Campus.
 The laboratory suite, covering over 2,000 square feet, includes a specialized genomics and epigenomics laboratory and a behavioral pharmacology laboratory.
 BPM investigators also have access to adjacent laboratory suite for epigenetic editing.

 To minimize the risks of contamination and maximize throughout while keeping the quality of the data at the highest possible level, carefully optimized protocols and dedicated laboratory spaces are utilized for all projects

 The epigenetic editing laboratory suite consists of two dedicated areas.

 This laboratory is designed for studying alterations in behavior in response to treatment.

 BPM is linked through a LAN and is hardwired to VCU’s high performance computing cluster (godel.vcu.edu).

 The computing cluster consists of ~1200 Opteron 64 bit and Intel 64 bit cores, each with at least 3 GB RAM/core, and 4.2TB of total RAM.
 The servers are connected by QDR Infiniband connections.
 Connected to this cluster BPM has 130 TB storage space that is exclusively dedicated for the center’s use.Read more